CortexIntelligentAutomation/docs/content/en/docs/2023.11/Reference/Blocks/Text/find-text/find-all-text-block.md

 ### Find all occurrences that start with and end with a regex Text To Find in Text

-This example will find the first occurrence of text that matches a regex that starts with `"The"`, contains `.*?` and ends with `"jumps"` from `"The quick brown fox jumps over the lazy dog."`.
+This example will find all occurrences of text that matches a regex that starts with `"The"`, contains `.*?` and ends with `"jumps"` from `"The quick brown fox jumps over the lazy dog."`.

 It performs a [case-sensitive, culture-insensitive][Ordinal] comparison of text.